oggs & oology

-That a creature that soars above is related to the one whose belly guides its movement on the ground is an everyday miracle of thought.
+That a creature which soars above is related to the one whose spine guides its legless movement on the ground is an everyday miracle of thought.
 On the mutability of birds and other creatures is a place to leave from today.

 Cinema verité is my guide as I plunge into the archives, a collection of previous fascinations in the form of files and objects and snippets of thought.
-How to tell a snake egg from a bird egg?
+How to tell a snake egg from that of a bird.

-Charlie is the name given to the bird that landed on my shoulder and subsequently lived with me in a small flat in Norwood.
+Charlie is the name given to the bird who landed on my shoulder and subsequently lived with me in a small flat in Norwood.

 Avian is the name of the street I lived on in Lane Cove Sydney.
 Anne and I played with emu eggs in the way of art making, more on that later.

-As if this were a list with some mundane need to make the inexplicable clear, OOlogy is the now dead and disapproved of art of collecting birds eggs.
+As if this were a list with some mundane need to make the inexplicable clear, OOlogy is the now dead and rightly disapproved-of art that collects birds eggs.
 As crass and diminishing as my explication is, what I hope it might do is sow a seed for further thought about the changing nature of accepatable and unacceptable actions in pursuit of knowing.

 the human bean cosmos inside cosmos endless monad dream